junder-git/aoe2_setup_guide_backup/README.md

 Any 100 batch of food sell made drops fair price by fixed amount of 3, (100-58)/3 = 1400 food

-Poles max intial food peak at feudal, say 10 farms (175 each no upgrades) surrounding 2 folwark can be made, thats only 175 initial food from the 10% + dark age, so not really viable strat, even if poles could stay dark age (market/stone-wall) for 500 food bank nowhere near enough food produce...
+Poles max intial food peak at feudal, say 10 farms (175 each no upgrades) surrounding 2 folwark can be made, thats only 175 initial food from the 10% + dark age, so not really viable strat, even if poles could stay dark age (market/stone-wall) for 500 food bank nowhere near enough food eco...

-Maybe choosing an wood eco bonus civ might provide a decent enough of an initial wood bank in feudal age to "open market" fling into Saracens ok-ish archers instead.
+Maybe choosing an wood eco bonus civ might provide a decent enough of an initial wood bank in feudal age, to then to use this open market model to part mitigate the 30% tribute loss when flinging wood into Saracens ok-ish archers.